AlxcNL/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 ## Caching stategies at Application level
-Since cache memory is limited and not automatically synchronized with the original data source, we need a strategy for how and when to store data in the cache.
-These strategies define how data is read from and written to the cache and the underlying storage.
+Since cache memory is limited and not automatically kept in sync with the original data source, we need to decide - from the application perspective:

+- **How to handle writes** — this is called the **write-policy**: should the cache, the data source, or both be updated?
+- **How to handle reads** — this is sometimes called the **read-policy**: the application always queries the cache first.
+If the data is not found (a cache miss), the cache (or the application, depending on the strategy) will fetch it from the original source and may store it in the cache.

+A caching stategy defines either the write-policy, the read-policy or both.

-There are five caching strategies at application level:
+There are five common caching strategies at application level:
 - Cache aside (also know as: Lazy loading)
 - Read through
 - Write through